Professor Dame Hazel Genn DBE QC (Hon), a world leading authority on access to justice, delivered the second Sir Zelman Cowen Centre Oration.

 Delivered to an impressive audience of legal and public sector leaders on Wednesday 1 November, the oration explored a citizen-centred justice system and described the potential for further change in the sector as “breathtaking”.

-Dame Hazel presented a solutions-focused outlook and built upon the inaugural oration by Professor Richard Susskind OBE on the ‘The Future of Courts and Legal Services, as well as topics explored at last year’s Law and Courts in an Online World conference.
-All of these events were delivered under the Courts & Tribunals Academy at the Sir Zelman Cowen Centre.
+Dame Hazel presented a solutions-focused outlook and built upon the inaugural oration by Professor Richard Susskind OBE on the ‘The Future of Courts and Legal Services, as well as topics explored at last year’s conference.
+All of these events were delivered under the at the .